telos-matter/Idea/README.md

 3. Rehash to use instantly: ```$ rehash```

 ## Note:
-* It's currently not fully input proof, but <i>no input should</i> cause future usage-breaking behavior
+* Not fully input proof, but <i>no input should</i> cause future usage-breaking behavior
 * *Obviously* it only works in macOS and Linux distros, or any environment whos file system has '/' as a seperator and can run bash
 * When recording an idea:
   * A line is only recorded when enter/return is typed.
 Finish recording with CTRL+D